ReScience/ReScience-submission/article/article.md

 ![Comparison of interpolated data provided by Ellner with reproduced interpolated data (no removal of zeros).
 The red line is the 1:1 line.](figures/repro_ellner_comp.pdf) {#fig:trans_comp2}

-The original paper reported global Lyapunov exponent calculated via two modelling approaches (neural network and generalised additive models [GAMs]).
+The original paper reported a global Lyapunov exponent calculated via two modelling approaches (neural network and generalised additive models [GAMs]).
 Only the GAM approach was reproduced, with the assistance of code donated by Stephen Ellner.
 The original article obtained a global Lyapunov exponent of λ=0.08 day-1.
 The reproduced value was 0.04.
 We did not reproduce the bootstrapping used to give confidence intervals around this estimate.